aaa123git/cotk/README.md

     pip install -e .
 ```

+* If you want to run the models in ``./models``, you have to additionally install [TensorFlow](https://www.tensorflow.org) or [PyTorch](https://pytorch.org/).

 ## Quick Start

-Let's skim through the whole package to find what you want.
+Let us skim through the whole package to find what you want.

 ### Dataloader

-Load common used dataset and do preprocessing:
+Load common used dataset and preprocess for you:

-* Download online resources or import from local path
+* Download online resources or import from local
 * Split training set, development set and test set
 * Construct vocabulary list